DuyN91/devops-node-project/README.md

 After that you have two options:

 - to access the signup page, just click on the "Create an account" button.
-- if you want to acces a "profile" page, in the url type: `localhost8080/hello/[name]`.
+- if you want to access a "profile" page, in the url type: `localhost8080/hello/[name]`.
 Just put any name in place of [name].

 In the case of the signup page, after you enter the user information, just click on the "Create an account" button to get back to the login page.